DeVuDeveloper/front-end-rent-a-car/README.md

 ## Description 🏗️

 This is a car rental website that allows you to view a variety of cars and book them at different rates.
-User can see all models and model details and rerve car.
+User can see all models and model details, resrve car and pay with credit card.
 Admin can add and delete car.
+Ruby on rails with PostgreSQL and active storage as backend and REact-redux as frontend.

 <p align="right">(<a href="#top">back to top</a>)</p>